 As a music educator, Roy is a faculty member at the Belmont University and is also involved in the new Nashville Bass Institute.
-Roy’s comprehensive, 10-DVD Teach Me Bass Guitar instructional series was recently released to great critical acclaim.
+Additionally, Roy is the author of the acclaimed Teach Me Bass Guitar instructional series.

 FBPO: Tell me about your musical upbringing.

 RV: Just like Chuck Rainey, I started out with baritone horn in band.
 Lucky for me it was a bass clef instrument!
 When I was in school, I remember we got a new band director who wanted to put together a stage band, comparable to what would be called a big band or jazz band nowadays.
 He told me he didn’t need any baritone horns, but he did need a bass player.
 I worked all summer on the loading dock of my Dad’s plumbing supply company and took all of my money to Ault’s Music in Ft.
 Worth, Texas, to buy a Kalamazoo EBO copy and a Gibson Thor bass amp.
 I was ready for jazz band!
 My mother was wise enough to find a fine teacher, Pat Nobles, who got me started.
 I was the kid in high school jazz band, the pit orchestra or the school musical and I was always in a rock band.
 I guess I was sort of a big fish in a small pond.